aidancrilly/mille-feuille/README.md

 ## 🤝 Relationship to BoTorch

-`mille‑feuille` is *additive*: all modelling and acquisition is delegated to BoTorch.
+`mille‑feuille` is *additive*: all optimisation is delegated to BoTorch.
 What we provide is

 - **Thin wrappers** around BoTorch models so you can swap simulators and surrogates without touching the optimiser loop.
+- **Surrogate model templates** providing a more structured way of introducing GPyTorch and pure PyTorch based models as surrogates.
 - **State and simulator bookkeeping** streamlining the interaction between HPC codes and BO.
-- **Job scheduling adapters** so the same simulator class can be adapted to different HPC systems.

 When you need full flexibility you can always drop down and call BoTorch directly.